-- Students are prohibited from hanging any items from sprinklers or near sprinklers that may interfere with sprinkler function.
+- Students are prohibited from hanging any items from sprinklers or near sprinklers that may interfere with function of the sprinkler.

 - Holiday candles are not permitted in University owned student residences.
 Students seeking to honor religious observations should contact the Director of Residence Life for approved locations and guidelines.

 - Live trees and wreaths are prohibited in student rooms/apartments.
 Non-UL approved lights are prohibited from being used.
 Only UL approved lights and small non-heat producing lights can be used.
-All decorations must be removed prior to the semester break.
+All decorations must be removed prior moving out for the December winter break.

-- Underage students are not permitted to display alcohol bottles in their residence hall room.
+- Underage students are not permitted to display alcohol bottles in their room.
 Displays of drug paraphernalia are prohibited for all students.

-- While students may use their discretion in postings on the outside of their room/apartment door, any postings must be respectful of community members and cannot violate the Honor Code.
+- While students may use their discretion in posting on the outside of their room/apartment door, any posting must be respectful of community members and cannot violate the Honor Code.
 (This includes items that may lead to mental and bodily harm to others or self and any items that may create a civil disturbance.)

-- Students in the Fifth Avenue Apartments are not allowed to renovate, or paint their apartment.
-Only small nails should be used when hanging pictures on walls.
+- Students in the Fifth Avenue Apartments are not allowed to renovate, or paint their apartments.

 Guidelines for maintenance, housekeeping, and facilities requests for any residence hall area:

 - Students must contact their RA or GRD with a work order request as soon as the problem comes to their attention.
-Any staff member in Facilities, Student Affairs, etc. may request work to be completed in a residence area by submitting a work order request via e-mail or phone.
 Requests should be as specific as possible to ensure timely follow up.

 - All pertinent data must be given to the RA or GRD before submitting the request.
-Please be as specific in your request as possible to ensure prompt response.
-GRDs will submit student requests on a daily basis Monday through Friday.
+Be specific in your request to ensure prompt response.
+GRDs will submit work order requests on a daily basis, Monday through Friday.

 The following activities and articles are prohibited in or around the residence halls.
 Failure to comply with these regulations is a violation of residence hall policies.
-An incident report will be filed against individuals found in violation of such regulations and a residence life disciplinary meeting will be held with a GRD, AC, AD, or DRL to discuss any necessary disciplinary action, including possible residential fines.
+An incident report will be filed against individuals found in violation of such regulations and a residence life disciplinary meeting will be held with a Residence Life staff member to discuss any necessary disciplinary action, including possible residential fines.
 Residence Life staff members will confiscate any item found to be in violation of these policies.
 Confiscated items will be returned at the end of the academic term when a student leaves campus upon the student's request.
 Failure of the student to claim a confiscated item by the end of the term will lead to disposal of the item.

 Articles and activities prohibited in the residence halls include: